-At Harvey L. Walner & Associates, Ltd., your well being is our priority.
-Our Chicago truck accident lawyers are dedicated to your case, and dedicated to you and your speedy recovery.
-We pride ourselves in providing you with personal service that goes beyond the office setting.
+At Harvey L. Walner & Associates, Ltd., your wellbeing is our priority.
+Our Chicago truck accident lawyers are dedicated to your case and dedicated to you and your speedy recovery.
+We pride ourselves in providing you with personal service.

 Serious truck accidents often lead to an extensive investigation by the truck company and its insurance.
-If you were involved in a truck accident and became injured, take detailed notes and makes copies of them and any other documentation.
-Obtain the truck company information, because if you were injured by the truck driver’s reckless behavior, their insurance company will attempt to minimize its payout to you.
+If you were involved in a truck accident and became injured, take detailed notes and make copies of them and any other documentation.
+Obtain the truck company information.
+If you were injured by the truck driver’s reckless behavior, their insurance company will attempt to minimize its payout to you.
 Having all the evidence handy is the first step to protect yourself.

 When the Insurance Company Tries to Contact You

-When the insurance company contacts you, speak to a qualified Chicago personal injury attorney before answering their calls or agreeing to a statement.
+When the insurance company contacts you, speak to a qualified Chicago truck accident attorney before answering their calls or agreeing to a statement.
 A skilled lawyer will make sure you understand your rights and help you draft a statement (if you are advised to make one at all).

 Common Insurance Issues

-Loss of crucial evidence: When analyzing a truck accident to determine who is at fault, crucial evidence may be lost or overlooked.
-Evidence collection (including everything from impact marks and gas stains to drug and alcohol tests) involves incredible detail.
-If it is not collected quickly, time and the elements including weather such as rain, wind and dust can destroy evidence pertinent to your case.
+- Loss of crucial evidence: When analyzing a truck accident to determine who is at fault, crucial evidence may be lost or overlooked.
+Evidence collection (including impact marks, gas stains, and drug and alcohol tests) involves incredible detail.
+If it is not collected quickly, time and the elements (such as rain, wind, and dust) can destroy evidence pertinent to your case.
 The truck company can even alter the records in an attempt to avoid compensating you fairly.

 Your Financial Burden

-Any injury requires medical care, which costs you money in a hospital, doctor’s office, or through necessary physical therapy.
+Any injury requires medical care, which costs you money in a hospital, doctor’s office, or physical therapist’s office.
 If your injury required a trip to the emergency room, you have also incurred the cost of ER treatment and possibly an extended hospital stay.

 The cost of your injury could be in the thousands or tens of thousands.
-Your injury, coupled with the financial hardships you may be undergoing as a result, is typically more than most people can afford.
+Your injury, coupled with the additional financial hardships you may be undergoing, is typically more than most people can afford.
 This is especially true if you are hurt too badly to work.